pfdubois/BridgeBidding/source/NoTrump.rst

 With 5-5 in the majors:

-* Transfer to the better major with a weak hand, then pass.
+* Weak: Transfer to the better major, then pass.
-* Transfer to hearts and bid 2♠ with an invitational hand.
+* Invitational: Transfer to hearts and bid 2♠.
-* Transfer to spades and bid 3♥ with a game-forcing hand.
+* Game-Forcing: Transfer to spades and bid 3♥.

 Note how in the last two cases responder must be 5-5 because if 5-4 he would have started with Stayman.